 The Angry Baker

-The Angry Baker’s three shops – cafes in Olde Towne East and Victorian Village, plus a Short North retail bakery – cater to vegan and gluten-free donut lovers, although their pastries will appeal to everyone.
+The Angry Baker’s two shops – cafes in Olde Towne East and Victorian Village – cater to vegan and gluten-free donut lovers, although their pastries will appeal to everyone.
 Their selection varies from seasonal pumpkin spice to strawberry to vanilla with chocolate ganache and beyond.

 Auddino’s is a family-run Italian bakery creating breads and rolls for area restaurants.
 Their retail bakery, tucked down a side-street near the Ohio Expo Center, features classic styles of donuts.
 Their signature is the doughssant, a fried and glazed croissant they’ve been crafting since the early ‘90s.